If you have any questions regarding parking rules and regulations, please contact the University Police Department at 732-571-4444.

 How can I load or unload my car if my assigned lot is not near my residence hall?

-If you have a large number of items to move, you may stop at Police Headquarters and pick up a temporary pass that will allow you to load or unload your car closer to your residence hall.
-You will be assigned a specific lot for a limited amount of time.
+If you have a large number of items to move, you may park in one of the 15 or 30 minute spaces located in various lots around campus to load or pick up a temporary parking pass to unload your car closer to your residence hall.
 If you park in a handicapped space, double park, or stay longer than your temporary pass states, you will be issued a citation, and your vehicle may be towed.

 If I get a ticket, where do I pay?